- Harvard Health Blog - http://www.health.harvard.edu/blog -

 Posted By Heidi Godman On August 6, 2012 @ 3:00 pm In Health | Comments Disabled

-My world is spinning, and not just because Michael Phelps has won another four gold medals and two silvers to become the official lord of the Olympic rings.
+My world is spinning.
 I have a condition called benign paroxysmal positional vertigo (BPPV) that makes me intensely dizzy from time to time.
-A report I read in a recent issue of the journal Neurology looked at how people are using Internet videos to self-treat the condition at home using a maneuver called the Epley maneuver.
+Some people are using Internet videos to self-treat the condition at home using a maneuver called the Epley maneuver.
 Cool, I thought.
 So I watched one of the videos and tried the maneuver.
 It didn’t work for me.
 I did some investigating to find out why, and have some tips to improve your odds of success.

 BPPV happens when tiny crystals of calcium carbonate in one part of your inner ear become dislodged and float into another part.
 That doesn’t sound too serious, but small head movements cause the loose crystals to move, triggering your inner-ear sensors to send mixed messages to your brain.
 Simply looking up or rolling over in bed causes brief bouts of extreme dizziness.
 Some people experience nausea as well.